eralpship/web-dev-workshop/docs/adding-pages.md

  }
 ```

+Here we;

-- We changed title into a MUI Typography title.
+- changed the title into a MUI Typography title
-- Removed the padding because `PageLayout` now sets that.
+- removed the padding because `PageLayout` now sets it
-- We made `WeatherPage`s wrapper take `100%` of the width because constrains are applied by `PageLayout` anyways.
+- made `WeatherPage`s wrapper take `100%` of the width because constrains are applied by the `PageLayout` anyways

 **src/components/HomePage**